xt0fer/YouAreEllMVC/README.md

 ![alt text](./YouAreEllMVCLab.png "Block Architecture")

+You will need to write the code for each layer, and wire it up using dependency injection.

+* You'll make a couple very simple POJO (plain old java objects) model objects for Id and Message.

-* You're going to create a series of REST API handlers that will each perform a specific command.
+* You're going to create a series of REST API clients that will each perform a specific command from the controllers.
-	* Each one of the command methods will then call a even lower-level method that makes a certain kind of HTTP request (GET, POST, PUT) to specific filled-in URL.
+	* Each one of the command methods will then call a even lower-level methodin WebTransactions that makes a certain kind of HTTP request (GET, POST, PUT) to specific filled-in URL.

 * The Under-A-Rock Server can be reached at `http://zipcode.rocks:8085` Everyone uses the same server.
 	* There are two segments to the API and two kinds of commands in the shell, the ID segment and the Messages segment.

-* You can explore several ways of doing the HTTP URL calls to the server, using the one of these:
+* You can explore several ways of doing the HTTP URL calls to the server inside of WebTransactions, using the one of these:
 	* [Apache HTTP Client Library](http://hc.apache.org/httpcomponents-client-ga/index.html)
 	* [Unirest for Java](http://unirest.io/java.html)
 	* [Square's OKHttp](https://github.com/square/okhttp)